PaulMarren/space-explorer/README.md

 ### Design
 1. **Visual Design**
-   - Title Image and Start Button: The game features a visually appealing title image and a start button centered on the screen.
+   - **Title Image and Start Button**: The game features a visually appealing title image and a start button centered on the screen.
 These elements are designed to be intuitive and welcoming for new players.
-   - Spaceship and Asteroids: The spaceship and asteroid images are simple yet visually distinct, making it easy for players to differentiate between them during gameplay.
+   - **Spaceship and Asteroids**: The spaceship and asteroid images are simple yet visually distinct, making it easy for players to differentiate between them during gameplay.
-   - Score and Difficulty Display: The score and difficulty level are displayed in a clean, readable font at the top of the screen, ensuring players can quickly access this information.
+   - **Score and Difficulty Display**: The score and difficulty level are displayed in a clean, readable font at the top of the screen, ensuring players can quickly access this information.

 2. **Game Mechanics**
    - **Spaceship Control**: The spaceship is controlled by holding the mouse button (or tapping on mobile) to lift it and releasing to let it fall.
 This mechanic is easy to understand and provides a satisfying sense of control.